Thanks for signing up!

 What should you keep in mind when going to sesshin?

-• In sesshin, our focus is not on producing judgments and opinions, but on following the process of how they arise.
+• The key to practicing Zen is attention, and sesshin is the time to try to be continuously attentive from moment to moment.
+This means that in sesshin, our focus is not on producing judgments or opinions, but on following the process of how they arise.
 Simply put, we are more silent than speaking, agreeing more and arguing less.

 We regularly hold introductions to beginner practices, Zen retreats and Zen Days in Georgia.
 We publish announcements in our Facebook: